huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Richard Nixon
 - [ ] Chester A. Arthur

-#### What is substituted for the tradtional bread on a McGriddle breakfast sandwich?
+#### What is substituted for the traditional bread on a McGriddle breakfast sandwich?

 - [ ] Pita
 - [ ] Peanut Butter